0x1A1-1/thoughts/_posts/2021-04-19-Time-based-IAM.markdown

 ## Conclusion
-In this post, we went through using the time condition field for IAM policy, tag enforcement for CloudFormation deployment, protecting IAM role in both identity-based policy and Service Control Policy(SCP).
-The journey to protect IAM never ends, some additional idea worth exploring include: `timed access for user-based removal of Active Directory group`, `Using Hashicorp Vault to provide short term IAM credentials`
+In this post, we went through using the time condition field for IAM policy, protecting IAM role in both identity-based policy and Service Control Policy(SCP).
+The journey to protect IAM never ends, some additional idea worth exploring include: [`Tag enforcement for CloudFormation deployment`]({{ site.baseurl }}{% post_url 2021-04-21-CF-Tag-Enforcement %}), `timed access for user-based removal of Active Directory group`, `Using Hashicorp Vault to provide short term IAM credentials`